greysweater42/dotfiles/README.md

 # dotfiles
-my .dotfiles folder
+*my personal .dotfiles folder*

-includes all my files starting with "." from my home directory that are likely to be customised (.vimrc, .vim, .tmux.conf, .bashrc etc.)
+Includes all my files starting with "." from my home directory that are likely to be customised (.vimrc, .vim, .tmux.conf, .bashrc etc.).

 ## Prerequisites